houyuanchen111/LINO_UniPS/README.md

 		...
 ```
 ### 🧑‍🏫 Evaluating on Benchmarks
 To evaluate the performance of LiNO-UniPS on the DiLiGenT, LUCES, and DiLiGenT10² benchmarks, run the corresponding scripts below.
+The pretrained model weights will be downloaded automatically on the first run of `eval.py`.
 ```bash
 # DiLiGenT
 python eval.py --task_name DiLiGenT --data_root data/DiLiGenT/ --num_images 16